mkrostewitz/krostewitz.com/README.md

 ```

 Use `passwordHash` for password plus 2FA sign-in.
 Magic-link sign-in only needs the admin user document with an email, mail settings, MongoDB, and `AUTH_SECRET`.
+After signing in, the admin password can be set or replaced at `/admin/security` without entering the old password.
+The login page's forgot-password action sends a one-time magic link that opens that security screen.

 Authenticator-app 2FA can be configured after sign-in at `/admin/security`.
 The setup screen generates a pending TOTP secret, shows a QR code and manual key, and only saves `totpSecret` to the user document after a valid authenticator code is entered.
 Microsoft Authenticator, Apple Passwords, 1Password, and other standard TOTP apps are supported.